 Step 2: Wait for the Notice Period to Expire

 After properly serving the notice, you must wait for the full notice period to pass before filing the lawsuit.
-The notice period does not include the day of service, weekends, or court holidays for 3-day notices.
+For 3-day notices, the period does not include the day of service, weekends, or court holidays.
+If the third day falls on a weekend, the tenant gets until the next business day.

 What Happens During the Notice Period